 What I hope remains from the collision between Wood, Goebbels, and myself is the Stifter’s Dinge experience where, as Goebbels reflects “the audience is at the center of [the] piece — they make sense of what they see and what they hear, in a liberated and individualized way”.
 By fostering this relationship and empowering the audience, unseen violence becomes seen, building our capacity to stand in its truth rather than in its denial.

 This article was edited by Sites of Violence Research Assistant Hannah Della Bosca.

-This article is part of the Sites of Violence project which merges artistic and academic understandings of human and non-human experiences of violence, and the processes, emotions, and meaning that this violence makes manifest.
-The purpose of this transboundary approach is to dismantle learned indifference by introducing novel perspectives to old problems and facilitating productively disruptive collaborations between researchers and artists.
+It forms part of the Sites of Violence project which merges artistic and academic understandings of human and non-human experiences of violence, and the processes, emotions, and meaning that this violence reveals.
+This transboundary approach dismantles learned indifference by introducing novel perspectives to old problems, and facilitates productively disruptive collaborations between researchers and artists.